 This is also a time lapse mode that will take pictures at specific times of day.
 You can enter up to 100 different times for exposures.
-You can then set a built-in clock, and as it runs, pictures will be taken at every instant that you programmed.
+You can then set a built-in clock, and as it runs, pictures will be taken at every time that you programmed.
 Exposure times are stored as hours and minutes in the 24 hour format HH:MM.
 Exposure times are stored in non-volatile memory so they're preserved when the Time Machine is turned off.
 This mode is used in construction time lapse when you only want a few exposures each day, or for security and monitoring purposes.

 A special behavior is implemented if only one time is entered for the Timed Shoot mode.
 In this case, a picture is taken at the time specified, but then the Time Machine jumps to the standard Time Lapse mode and more pictures are taken according to those settings.
 In this way a time lapse sequence can be configured to begin at a specified time when you aren't present.